 If you hadn’t heard that organic traffic is the best kind of traffic, well, you’ve heard it now.
 Nothing beats knowing that your SEO strategy is actually working in your favor.
 So what is organic traffic?

 Organic traffic simply means the inflow of searchers to your website who simply searched for a keyword and chose to get the information from your site.

 For example, when a searcher enters Google and searches for, “Best graphics designer in Cleveland, OH,” if your website is very well optimized and you have great content, your page would be among those that Google suggests on the first page.

 If the searcher chooses to get the information from your page, you just earned yourself an organic visitor.
 This simply means that you didn’t have to pay any fees to get them.

-2. Direct traffic
+2. Direct Website Traffic

 This is another very good kind of traffic.
 However, it is the kind that comes from returning clients or customers.
 Let’s say you run a reliable e-commerce business that sells lingerie.
 As long as you’re able to build trust and competency, your customers will come to visit again.
 Just as with land-based stores.

 Direct traffic simply means that the visitor specifically typed your URL into their browser.
 Sometimes, searchers exhibit some kind of laziness where they simply just type the name of your business on Google.
 Google sends them your website and they can visit from there.
 That also counts as direct traffic.